laxcat/wordle-searcher/README.md

 # Wordle Searcher

-Searches the word list in wordle based on search pattern.
+Searches the word list in Wordle based on search pattern.
 Warning: like all forms of cheating, it trivializes the game, and robs you of your enjoyment of it.
 Use sparingly, or better yet not at all.

 Example usage:
 ```